 The Junior Academy is focused on developing the country’s best junior riders, ensuring that they are ready for life as full-time athletes.
 This will include opportunities to race at international competitions in preparation for riding in major events at a senior level.

 The Senior Academy is the ultimate ‘finishing school’.
 The aim is simple: to fine-tune athletes and ensure they are ready to dominate the top-step of world and Olympic race podiums in the future.

 The pinnacle of this performance pathway, the Olympic Podium Programme, is dedicated to supporting highly-skilled elite cyclists as they aim to win medals in major competitions, such as world championships and Olympic Games.

 The profile of elite female cycling in Britain continues to grow.
-Two British events – the Aviva Women’s Tour and Ride London – will be part of the UCI’s 17-event Women’s World Tour, the leading series of races for professional women road cyclists.
+Two British events – the OVO Energy Women’s Tour and Ride London – will be part of the UCI’s 17-event Women’s World Tour, the leading series of races for professional women road cyclists.